dchigarev/modin_perf_examples/docs/_posts/2024-07-18-Run-your-pandas-workloads-on-cluster.md

 We can observe that by increasing the number of nodes in the cluster, Modin could handle the workload effectively with 4 nodes or more.
 Significant performance improvements were evident as we scaled from 4 to 32 nodes.
-Given that Modin operates efficiently with 4 nodes and both pandas and Modin struggle with fewer than 3 nodes, it suggests the workload demands nearly 4 times the memory (32GB) of a single t3.2xlarge instance.
+Given that Modin operates efficiently with 4 nodes and both pandas(as pandas does not offer horizontal scaling) and Modin struggle with fewer than 3 nodes, it suggests the workload demands nearly 4 times the memory (32GB) of a single t3.2xlarge instance.